Kaedim/working-at-kaedim/README.md

 ## Who we are looking for

 - Engineering only.
 Minimum 2 years of experience writing professional production-level code in your respective stack.
-If you are still at uni or a recent graduate personal projects that are impressive count too.
+If you are still at uni or a recent graduate, personal projects that are impressive count too.
 Equivalent for design.
 - Strong culture fit (see below).
 High energy, true owner, cares deeply, goes above and beyond.
 - Big plus: Familiarity with Blender or other 3D modelling software.
 - High interest/passion for the intersection of art and technology